-The Pug is clearly a popular breed of dog, and they have been matched with a number of other breeds, so this with the Silky Terrier is just one of an ever increasing line of possibilities.
+The Pug is a popular breed of dog, and they have been matched with many other breeds, so this with the Silky Terrier is just one of an ever-increasing line of possibilities.

 You may already know quite a lot about the Pug, as well as the Silky Terrier, but that does not mean that you can apply that knowledge onto this particular hybrid breed.

 However, that is where our complete guide is going to prove to be a rather useful tool.

 The aim here is to provide you with the information that you need to correctly care for this dog.

 After all, you want to look after them and know that you are providing them with the best life possible, and that can only happen when you have the knowledge.

 But before we go into that, there are a few simple questions and points that we would like you to focus on.